-To place the AF-ES scrap box correctly, remove from inside the machine's cabinet and place under the sump.
-There are two holes in the frame to bolt the box into the operating position.
-To the rear of the box (depending on how it was ordered) there will be either side, or bottom exit fitting that fits a rubber "no-hub" connector shipped inside the machine.
+To the rear of the box there will be either a rear exit or bottom exit fitting that fits a rubber "no-hub" connector shipped inside the machine.
 This connector will fit 2" copper pipe or PVC tube.
 To prevent clogging, run drain lines as straight as possible.
 Do not run drain plumbing with tight radius elbows or 180-degree bends.
-The use of floor sinks for drains can cause flooding.
+The use of floor sinks for machine drains can cause flooding.
 Always run gravity drain lines downhill.
-Do not reduce the diameter of the pipe with adapters, always use 2" or larger.
+Do not reduce the diameter of the pipe, always 2" or larger for drains.